An Image Registration Model in Electron Backscatter Diffraction: Numerical Experiments

 In this section, we demonstrate the performance of our registration models and optimization algorithms on synthetic data as well as real world data.
 In Example~\ref{sec:tearing_square}, we show that the TGV-model \eqref{eq:var_problem1} and the ``higher regularity'' $\TV^2$-model \eqref{eq:var_problem2} are able to reconstruct a displacement field with a jump discontinuity.
 In Example~\ref{sec:ebsd_measurements}, we recover the rigid rotations between two rotated real-world EBSD datas sets.
 Here, our model is in perfect accordance with the physical conditions.
 Further, we discuss the influence of the regularization parameters in our model.
 Finally, in Example~\ref{sec:simulated_deformation}, we take data from a simulation where ice crystals are deformed under shear stress.
 Using the $\TV^2$-model, we are able to reconstruct the deformation.

-If not stated otherwise, we apply the multilevel method with parameters $\alpha_1 = 0.1$, $\alpha_2 = 0.5$ (TGV), $\alpha = 0.5$ ($\TV^2$), $\beta = 0.1$ (determinant) and $\mu = 1$ (penalty), where we initialize all variables $u_s, w_s, z_s, \omega_s, \lambda_h, \lambda_g$ by zero.
+The regularization parameters in our models are chosen to provide visual appealing reconstruction results for a variety of scenarios.
+More precisely, if not stated otherwise we use $\alpha_1 = 0.1$, $\alpha_2 = 0.5$ (TGV), $\alpha = 0.5$ ($\TV^2$), $\beta = 0.1$ (determinant).
+For ADMM we usually take $\mu = 1$, where smaller parameters appear leading to larger violations of the equality constraints and larger parameters $\mu$ slow down the overall convergence.
+The variables $u_s, w_s, z_s, \omega_s, \lambda_h, \lambda_g$ of the multilevel method are initialized by zero.

 The orientations $q=(s,v) \in \S^3$ of the EBSD data in Figure~\ref{fig:tearing_square} -- \ref{fig:iceImages} are colorized by taking the absolute values of the vectorial part $v$ as color coordinates in RGB space.
 For more sophisticated color codings we refer to \cite{NoHi17}.
-The symmetry group $\mathcal S$ is given via the phase and specified below for each real-world example.
+The symmetry group $\mathcal S$ is given via the phase of the EBSD measurements and specified below for each real-world example.